August 23, 2024 plants that can harm your dogs

 Toxic Components

-Poinsettias contain a milky white sap rich in diterpenoid euphorbol esters and saponin-like detergents.
-These compounds can cause mild to moderate irritation.
+Poinsettias contain a milky white sap rich in something called ‘diterpenoid euphorbol esters’ and ‘saponin-like detergents’.
+These can both cause some mild or moderate irritation.

 Symptoms in Dogs